andrecgro/bubble-vs-selection-sort/README.md

 ## The Solution

-We developed a solution that uses HTML, CSS and JavaScript to apply Bubble and Selection sort to the same vector and iterates animating the algorithm step by step.
+We developed a solution that uses HTML, CSS and JavaScript to apply Bubble and Selection Sort to the same vector and iterates animating the algorithm step by step.
 The vector to be ordened, could be:

   - Given vector ( fill the input text and click the first button )